Quintana Roo: Wildlife

-Biotic situation of the Yucatán Peninsula
+Conservation

 The Yucatán Peninsula is one of the most forested areas of the world in terms of biotic mass per hectare.
 However, anthropological, biological and governmental experts have determined that Quintana Roo is 'facing a faunal crisis'.
 Many medium to large game animals are disappearing due to hunting and habitat loss.
 While its population is relatively small, Quintana Roo is experiencing both a population influx and an increase in tourism.
 This only increases the pressure on the plants and animals native to the area.

+From 1996 to 2003, the USAID-supported programme Conserving Critical Coastal Ecosystems in Mexico operated in the southern portion of Quintana Roo with partners including Conservation International Mexico, combining site-based coastal management initiatives with policy and planning work for tourism and shoreline use in the Costa Maya region (including work in Xcalak and Chetumal Bay).

 Ecosystems and animals

 There are four generalized ecosystems in Quintana Roo—tropical forests, or jungle; savanna, mangrove forests, and coral reefs.
 One of the byproducts of traditional and large-scale agriculture is the creation of additional habitats, such as second growth forests and fields/pastures.
 Tourism has caused Quintana Roo to become famous around the world in the last thirty or so years for its beaches, coastline, and cenote sinkholes.
 Biological experts consider the coastline of Quintana Roo one of the best manatee habitats worldwide.
 Queen conchs are also noted for their inhabitation of coastal territory.
 The wide variety of biotic organisms such as these has decreased drastically in the last fifteen years.